steps39/ActCoatSim/README.md

 # Simulation Parameters #

 A number of parameters of the simulation can be varied.
-The **Inhibitor Density** and the **Inhibitor Solubility** (both in arbitary integer units), will control the speed of leaching as for a cell of inhibitor with an inhibitor density of 9 and an inhibitor solubility of 1, it will take 9 dissolution events for it to disolve, where if the inhibitor density was 1 then it would only require 1 dissolution event.  _As yet unimplemented, the **Diffusion Probability** and **Solubility Probability**, determine how likely diffusion or dissolution is to occur in a single step, 1 means every time, another way to slow down the various steps._
+The **Inhibitor Density** and the **Inhibitor Solubility** (both in arbitary integer units), will control the speed of leaching as for a cell of inhibitor with an inhibitor density of 9 and an inhibitor solubility of 1, it will take 9 dissolution events for it to disolve, where if the inhibitor density was 1 then it would only require 1 dissolution event.
+The **Diffusion Probability** and **Solubility Probability**, determine how likely diffusion or dissolution is to occur in a single step, 1 means every time, another way to slow down the various steps.

 If simulating a scribed coating then set **Loose from Top** and **Loose from Left** at least, **Loose from Bottom** could be considered as the protective interaction with the metal surface.